nshafer/lotechnica/content/Web/phoenix_library_dev.md

 ]
 ```

-This will cause `Phoenix.LiveReloader` to now watch both of those apps directories for changes.
+This will cause `Phoenix.LiveReloader` to now watch both of those app directories for changes.
 However, it will most likely be filtering out these notifications, so we'll need to also add a line to the patterns so that it includes these changes as valid.

 ```elixir